AspiringArtificer/pokemon-essentials-template/README.md

 src/assets -- This points to a private repo containing the various assets from Pokemon Essentials v21.1 that can't be stored in the public pokemon-essentials repo.

 tools/eevee -- This points to a fork of the eevee Github project.
 This tool is used to extract rxdata files into .rb files that can be version controlled and are human readable.

+### Existing Projects
+If you're converting an existing project, the local setup setup instructions should be compatible, with a few exceptions:
+* If you change the fundamental functionality of the essentials project, particularly around maps/events, things will likely break.
+* You'll need to be careful on managing the files as the template repo is set up for the demo project.
+* The autotiles converter only supports single tile and 3x4 tilesets, it's okay if it's animated.
+* There's probably some other things, so user beware.

 ## Development
 After you confirm that the repo is set up properly, you should be (technically) fully capable of making an essentials game without ever opening RMXP.